jiang-yi-siphty/iOS-App-Security-Assessment-Note/ios_app_security_assessment_procedure.md

       return NO;
     }

 And, attacker also has way to [bypass above jailbreak detection](http://highaltitudehacks.com/2013/12/17/ios-application-security-part-24-jailbreak-detection-and-evasion/) by using Cycript and Class-dump-z.
-Developer can use **obfuscation** to slow-down attacker's analysis significantly....
+Developer can change the +(BOOL)isJailbroken method name to something that doesn’t look quite appealing to the hacker.
+Or developer can use **obfuscation** to slow-down attacker's analysis significantly....
 This war never ends...
 ### 4.4.
 Secure Memory
 #### 4.4.0.
 Theory